 - Do you have a backup in the event you are unavailable?

 Please have a call or meeting with a few doulas to explore your options and get a feel for how different doulas compare.
-Choosing the right doula for you may have as much to with your gut feeling as it does with comparing certifications or years of experience.
-The most important aspect of a doula is that it is someone you are comfortable with and that you feel will support you in the birth you want.
+Choosing the right doula for you may have as much to do with your gut feeling as it does with comparing certifications or years of experience.
+The most important aspect of a doula is that it is someone you are comfortable with and feel will support you in the birth you want.

 Before You Hire a Doula